<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Where you place your products in-store is just as critical as the displays you use to showcase them.
 Strategic product positioning guides customers, highlights key items, and ultimately makes it easier for them to buy.
 By thinking through the logic of your layout from the shopper's perspective, you can create a more intuitive and profitable retail environment.
 It’s about making sure the right products are in the right place at the right time.

-Why "Buy-Level" is Eye-Level
+Why "Buy-Level" Is Always Eye-Level

 The old retail saying, "eye-level is buy-level," holds true for a reason.
 Most shoppers scan shelves at eye level, which is typically about 55 to 59 inches from the floor.
 Placing your high-margin products or bestsellers in this prime real estate ensures they get noticed first.
 This simple adjustment makes it effortless for customers to see and grab what you want to sell most, without them having to crouch down or stretch.
 Thoughtful fixture design builds this principle directly into your store, creating a natural focal point that draws attention exactly where you need it.

-When to Go Vertical vs. Horizontal
+When Should You Go Vertical vs. Horizontal?

 How you arrange products on the shelf also influences customer behavior.
 Vertical merchandising, where you stack products in a column from top to bottom, helps shoppers easily find a specific category and compare different brands at a glance.
 This approach gives every brand a fair shot at that coveted eye-level spot.
 On the other hand, horizontal merchandising, where you arrange products side-by-side along a shelf, encourages customers to walk the length of the aisle.
 This strategy is perfect for placing your most profitable items at eye level while exposing shoppers to a wider range of products.

-Getting Size and Scale Right
+How to Use Size and Scale Effectively

 The fixtures you choose are the foundation of your product presentation.
 They should act as your store's silent salespeople, organizing merchandise and making your products look their best without stealing the show.
 The key is to match the size and scale of the display to the products themselves.
 A delicate piece of jewelry would get lost on a massive, bulky fixture, while a large electronic device needs a sturdy, substantial base.
 The right custom fixtures not only support your products but also tell your brand’s story, creating a cohesive and appealing visual narrative for your customers.